joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 1. The domain should return a 404 status code.
 2. The 404 message should read "There isn't a GitHub Pages site here."

-    If the domain is used to host a GitHub Pages site, but the file you requested is not found, you get a similar but different 404 error:
+    If the domain is used to host a GitHub Pages site, but the requested file is not found, we get a similar but different 404 error:
     ![](/assets/github-pages-domain-takeover/404-misconfiguration.png)
 3. The domain should not already be taken (it can be taken, but active).
   * We can check whether a domain is used by a public GitHub repository, by searching for `example.com filename:CNAME` in GitHub.